All about Game of Thrones in Iceland

-The strange lava formations at Dimmuborgir just east of Lake Mývatn in North Iceland have played the backdrop for a number of scenes.
+The strange lava formations at Dimmuborgir just east of Lake Mývatn in North Iceland have played the backdrop for several scenes.
 In its snowiest winter coat, Dimmuborgir (together with Höfði, which we also discuss here) becomes Mance Rayder’s camp from several episodes in season 3, including the scene where Ygritte steals Jon Snow’s sword in episode 5.

 3. Gjárfoss Waterfall

-Another location in Thjórsárdalur valley is the remarkably tranquil Gjáin gorge with its lovely waterfall Gjárfoss.
+Another location in Thjórsárdalur Valley is the remarkably tranquil Gjáin Gorge with its lovely waterfall Gjárfoss.
 This is where, in season 4, episode 3, Arya and the Hound stop for a short while during their journey, and (you guessed it) argue.
-Arya also practices her swordplay here, but the real star of this scene is clearly the waterfall!
+Arya also practices her swordplay here, but the real star of this scene is the waterfall!

 4. Grjótagjá Cave

 In the mood for a little GoT romance?
-Put on a little Barry White, light a few candles and make your way to Grjótagjá cave in North Iceland.
+Put on a little Barry White, light a few candles, and make your way to Grjótagjá cave in North Iceland.
 The cave was formed as part of the volcanic activity in the area, and as such, it also boasts a Honeymoon-suite-esque geothermal pool.
 This is the cave where Jon Snow and Ygritte did the deed in episode 5 of season 3.
-Apparently, they had to move filming to a sound stage for the close-ups since it was getting so steamy from all that… geothermal water.
+They had to move the filming to a sound stage for the close-ups since it was getting so steamy from all that… geothermal water.